GitSoham02/Projects/Online Book Reservation System/Project/README.md

 A simple PHP-based web application that allows users to reserve books online from a library-like system.
 This project demonstrates basic server-side scripting, form handling, and CRUD operations using PHP.

+Note: This project is used as practice and to gain basic understanding of PHP.

 ---

 ## 🚀 Features